Cray-HPE/docs-csm/operations/network/management_network/canu_install_update.md

 ### Remove CANU

-To remove Canu from your system:
+If it is necessary to remove CANU from the system, the following command can be used:

 ```text
 rpm -e <canu.rpm>